NOUIY/aws-cdk-guide/v2/testing.md

 ------

-## Snapshot tests<a name="testing_snapshot"></a>
+## Snapshot tests<a name="testing-snapshot"></a>

-In *snapshot testing*, you compare the entire synthesized CloudFormation template against a previously stored baseline \(often called a "master"\) template\.
-Unlike fine\-grained assertions, snapshot testing isn't useful in catching regressions\.
-This is because snapshot testing applies to the entire template, and things besides code changes can cause small \(or not\-so\-small\) differences in synthesis results\.
-These changes may not even affect your deployment, but they will still cause a snapshot test to fail\.
+In *snapshot testing*, you compare the entire synthesized CloudFormation template against a previously stored baseline (often called a "master") template.
+Unlike fine-grained assertions, snapshot testing isn't useful in catching regressions.
+This is because snapshot testing applies to the entire template, and things besides code changes can cause small (or not-so-small) differences in synthesis results.
+These changes may not even affect your deployment, but they will still cause a snapshot test to fail.

-For example, you might update a CDK construct to incorporate a new best practice, which can cause changes to the synthesized resources or how they're organized\.
-Alternatively, you might update the CDK Toolkit to a version that reports additional metadata\.
-Changes to context values can also affect the synthesized template\.
+For example, you might update a CDK construct to incorporate a new best practice, which can cause changes to the synthesized resources or how they're organized.
+Alternatively, you might update the CDK Toolkit to a version that reports additional metadata.
+Changes to context values can also affect the synthesized template.

-Snapshot tests can be of great help in refactoring, though, as long as you hold constant all other factors that might affect the synthesized template\.
-You will know immediately if a change you made has unintentionally changed the template\.
-If the change is intentional, simply accept the new template as the baseline\.
+Snapshot tests can be of great help in refactoring, though, as long as you hold constant all other factors that might affect the synthesized template.
+You will know immediately if a change you made has unintentionally changed the template.
+If the change is intentional, simply accept the new template as the baseline.

 For example, if we have this `DeadLetterQueue` construct: